 Yves Etienne (Vice President)

-Yves Etienne has been working for the International Committee of the Red Cross (ICRC) since 1985, successively as Head of the Water and Sanitation Unit (1985-1995), Head of the Training Division (1995-2000), Head of the Assistance Division (which included 3 units: Health Services, Water & Habitat, and Economic Security) (2001-2007), and HELP Courses coordinator (2008-2011).
+Yves Etienne has been working with various private companies in the field of water supply.
+In 1985, he joined the International Committee of the Red Cross (ICRC) successively as Head o Water programs (1985-1995), Head of the Training Division (1995-2000), Head of the Assistance Division (which included 3 units: Health Services, Water & Habitat, and Economic Security) (2001-2007), and HELP Courses coordinator (2008-2011).
 During his 27-year-long career at the ICRC, he gained an extensive experience in the management of acute humanitarian crises.
 He graduated from the University of Geneva in 1978 as geologist-geophysicist, he completed his specialisation in hydrogeology in Spain and his post-graduation in Public Health in Geneva.

 Yves Etienne has been a member of the WaterLex board since January 2012.